Perfect5th/simple-site/README.md

 ## Custom CSS and Javascript

-For those of you who really want to feel the pain, put your css files in `./css` and your javascript in `./js`.
+For those of you who really want to feel the pain, put your css in `./css/base.css` and your javascript in `./js/main.js`.
 Both will get deployed with your static site and loaded for every page.
 Similarly, make sure they end with `.css` and `.js`, respectively.

+If you need more than one file, either get clever or edit `./templates/base.html` or `./templates/close.html`.

 Things I may or may not do:
-  * templates
+  * templates, or at least a bit more customization
   * github pages serving (DONE)
   * javascript (gasp) (DONE)
   * css (DONE)